 Compounds are not usually labeled clearly by the manufacturer because each company uses its own “recipe.”
 One compound to watch out for is the r-compound or race-compound.
 Tires with this compound are considered semi-slick and are essentially as close to competitive racing tires as you can get while still being street legal.
 R-compounds require proper warm-ups, dry conditions, and heat to function properly.
 They have a massive grip, but they wear very quickly.

 You may have noticed some tires with green valve stems.
-These neon plastic tips aren’t fashion statements; they indicate that the tire is filled with pure nitrogen from the factory.
+These neon plastic tips aren’t fashion statements because they indicate that the tire is filled with pure nitrogen from the factory.
 Nitrogen makes an excellent tire filler because it’s less likely to seep through the rubber compound over time, which results in more consistent pressure when the ambient temperatures fluctuate.
 These benefits suit racing tires perfectly because consistent pressure and predictable handling are hallmarks of motoring success.

 Tires are the best bang for your buck in terms of performance.
 Always keep your budget in mind — you’ll be replacing racing tires fairly often, after all — but tires are the last place you want to skimp on spending.
 Not only do quality tires improve handling dramatically, but there’s a safety component, too.
 It’s literally your life and your vehicle on the line.
 Standard all-season tires generally run between $50 and $100 each, but racing variants are lower in volume and cost more.